Mocking

 main_test.bal

-This test stubs the behaviour of the get function to return a specified sequence of values for each get function invocation (i.e., the first call to the get function will return the first argument and the second call will return the second argument).
+This test stubs the behavior of the get method to return a specified sequence of values for each invocation (i.e., the first call to the get method will return the first argument and the second call will return the second argument).

 Copy